hpxro7/adt/README.md

 Android Debug Tunnel
 ======

-> Because Gophers don't bridge.
+> Because gophers don't bridge.
 They tunnel.

 An implementation of the ADB Host protocol over USB transport in Go.